Mushroom poisoning: Causes

 A more unusual toxin is coprine, a disulfiram-like compound that is harmless unless ingested within a few days of ingesting alcohol.
 It inhibits aldehyde dehydrogenase, an enzyme required for breaking down alcohol.
 Thus, the symptoms of toxicity are similar to being hung over—flushing, headache, nausea, palpitations, and, in severe cases, trouble breathing.
 Coprinus species, including Coprinopsis atramentaria, contain coprine.
 Coprinus comatus does not, but it is best to avoid mixing alcohol with other members of this genus.

 Recently, poisonings have also been associated with Amanita smithiana.
 These poisonings may be due to orellanine, but the onset of symptoms occurs in 4 to 11 hours, which is much quicker than the 3 to 20 days normally associated with orellanine.

 Paxillus involutus is also inedible when raw, but is eaten in Europe after pickling or parboiling.
 However, after the death of the German mycologist Dr. Julius Schäffer, it was discovered that the mushroom contains a toxin that can stimulate the immune system to attack its red blood cells.
 This reaction is rare but can occur even after safely eating the mushroom for many years.
 Similarly, Tricholoma equestre was widely considered edible and good, until it was connected with rare cases of rhabdomyolysis.

 In the fall of 2004, thirteen deaths were associated with consumption of Pleurocybella porrigens or "angel's wings".
 In general, these mushrooms are considered edible.
 All the victims died of an acute brain disorder, and all had pre-existing kidney disease.
 The exact cause of the toxicity was not known at this time and the deaths cannot be definitively attributed to mushroom consumption.

 However, mushroom poisoning is not always due to mistaken identity.
 For example, the highly toxic ergot Claviceps purpurea, which grows on rye, is sometimes ground up with rye, unnoticed, and later consumed.
-This can cause devastating, even fatal effects, which is called ergotism.
+This can cause devastating, even fatal, effects, called ergotism.

 Cases of idiosyncratic or unusual reactions to fungi can also occur.
 Some are probably due to allergy, others to some other kind of sensitivity.
 It is not uncommon for a person to experience gastrointestinal upset associated with one particular mushroom species or genus.